polmoneys/row-picker-react/Readme.md

 ## State

 Display current state of RowPicker to the user in any flavour you'd like.
-There is a [demo](https://codesandbox.com) of that.

 ```js